RisingPhoenixYGOPRO/YGOPro-Custom-Cards/README.md

  # YGOPro-Custom-Cards

-This Will Include All Custom Cards For YGOPro to be used online
+This Will Include All Custom Cards For YGOPro to be used both online and offline.

 List Of Cards Is Here